Western Satraps: Cave No.10 of Nasik, the 'Nahapana Vihara'

 Parts of the Nasik Caves, also called Pandavleni Caves, were also carved during the time of Nahapana.

 The inscriptions of cave no.10 in the Nasik Caves near Nasik, reveal that in 105-106 CE, Kshatrapas defeated the Satavahanas after which Kshatrapa Nahapana’s son-in-law and Dinika's son- Ushavadata donated 3000 gold coins for this cave as well as for the food and clothing of the monks.
 Usabhdatta's wife (Nahapana's daughter), Dakshmitra also donated one cave for the Buddhist monks.
 Cave 10 - 'Nahapana Vihara' is spacious with 16 rooms.

 Two inscriptions in Cave 10 mention the building and the gift of the whole cave to the Samgha by Ushavadata, the Saka son-in-law and viceroy of Nahapana:

 According to the inscriptions, Ushavadata accomplished various charities and conquests on behalf of his father-in-law.
-He constructed rest-houses, gardens and tanks at Bharukachchha (Broach), Dashapura (Mandasor in Malva), Govardhana (near Nasik) and Shorparaga (Sopara in the Thana district).
+He constructed rest-houses, gardens and tanks at Bharukachchha (Broach), Dashapura (Mandasor in Malwa), Govardhana (near Nasik) and Shorparaga (Sopara in the Thana district).